Puerto Rico is for Lovers

 I know El Morro, San Cristobal Forts and the Paseo la Princesa have been the backdrop for many beautiful proposals, weddings, and romantic pictures (you need to get permits for weddings and professional photography).
 Or, for a quick private kiss, duck into an out-of-the-way sentry tower.

 If a secluded waterfall is your setting for romance, then you have to visit Juan Diego Falls in El Yunque National Forest.
-Go early in the morning or late in the afternoon, and very few people are around.
+It was way more unknown and secluded pre-Maria!
+Go early in the morning or late in the afternoon, fewer people are around.

-We have heard more than a few upper-falls skinny-dipping reports from our guests!
-We also assisted a guest of ours by setting up a "picnic" at Juan Diego Falls — complete with candles, roses, and champagne — where he popped the question.
+We have heard more than a few upper-falls skinny-dipping reports from our guests, but not lately!
+We even assisted a guest of ours by setting up a "picnic" at Juan Diego Falls — complete with candles, roses, and champagne — where he popped the question.
 It was beautiful.
+But now that more people visit this waterfall, you will need to find a more quiet place!

 At a Resort